The Likely Lads: Series 2

-DVD releases
+DVD and Blu-ray releases

-In one DVD release, only seven of the eight (then) extant episodes were included, in spite of the cover stating that it contained all the surviving episodes.
-The eighth episode (Other Side of the Fence) was included on the Likely Lads and Whatever Happened to the Likely Lads? combined box set, as an 'extra' rather than in chronological order.
-The two episodes rediscovered in 2018 have been released, with the feature film made in 1976.
+Only seven of the eight (then) extant episodes were included on the original UK DVD release issued in February 2006, in spite of the cover stating that it contained all the surviving episodes.
+The absent eighth episode, The Other Side of the Fence, was subsequently included on the Likely Lads and Whatever Happened to the Likely Lads? combined box set in October 2006, presented as an 'extra' rather than in chronological order.

+A Star Is Born and Far Away Places, two previously missing episodes from the second series recovered in 2018, were included as extras on the 2019 Network DVD and Blu-ray release of the 1976 feature film.

+In 2024, BBC Studios released The Likely Lads Complete Collection DVD for the show's 60th anniversary, presenting all ten surviving episodes of the original 60s series alongside either off-air or radio versions of the remaining ten lost episodes for the very first time.